okta/okta-developer-docs/packages/@okta/vuepress-site/code/oie/index.md

 ## What's new

 [Identity Engine](/docs/concepts/ie-intro/) introduces new identity management capabilities with greater flexibility and customization.
-To take advantage of these new features and for a better development experience, use the Identity Experience SDKs to manage authentication in your apps.
+To take advantage of these new features and for a better development experience, use the Identity Engine SDKs to manage authentication in your apps.
 These new SDKs are recommended for orgs using Identity Engine.

 Experiment with sample apps that showcase Identity Engine using the following [authentication approaches](/docs/concepts/redirect-vs-embedded/):